AdobeDocs/dynamic-media-classic.en/help/using/setting-mixed-media-set-viewer.md

 1. On the Global Navigation bar, go to **[!UICONTROL Setup]** > **[!UICONTROL Viewer Presets]**.
 1. On the Viewer Presets page, do one of the following:

     * To create a preset, select **[!UICONTROL Add]**.
-In the Add Viewer Preset dialog box, choose a platform, choose **[!UICONTROL Mixed Media Set Viewer]**, then select **[!UICONTROL Add]**.
+In the Add Viewer Preset dialog box, choose a platform.
+Then click **[!UICONTROL Mixed Media Set Viewer]** > **[!UICONTROL Add]**.
-    * To edit a Mixed Media Set Viewer preset, select it, then select **[!UICONTROL Edit]**.
+    * To edit a Mixed Media Set Viewer Preset, select it, then select **[!UICONTROL Edit]**.

-1. On the Configuration Viewer page, type a name in the Preset Name box for the Mixed Media Set Viewer preset.
+1. On the Configuration Viewer page, type a name in the Preset Name box for the Mixed Media Set Viewer Preset.
 1. Specify **[!UICONTROL Tabs]** or **[!UICONTROL No Tabs]**.
 Tabs separate items by type, such as videos, swatches, and spin sets.
 When you specify no tabs, all items appear in a row under the Preview window.
 1. In the **[!UICONTROL Name]** box, type a name for the viewer you want to add.

    For example, if you are adding a Swatch Set to your Mixed Media Set, type `Swatch Set A`.

-1. From the Viewer menu, choose the type of asset you want to view, such as Swatch Sets.
+1. From the Viewer menu, select the type of asset you want to view, such as Swatch Sets.
-1. From the Preset menu, choose a preset for the chosen asset type.
+1. From the Preset menu, select a preset for the chosen asset type.

-   For example, if you are adding a Swatch Set, choose **[!UICONTROL SwatchSet1-Colors]**.
+   For example, if you are adding a Swatch Set, select **[!UICONTROL SwatchSet1-Colors]**.

 1. Select **[!UICONTROL Add]**.